Volunteer with Northern Visions/NVTV!

 Please also send us information about yourself and your interests, how you have used your passion for communicating with others, your social skills, what you read in order to understand the issues of the day and what you feel you have achieved in supporting those whose lives are less fortunate than yours.
 You may do this in the form of a CV or in writing a short document of approximately two pages of A4.

-All would-be volunteers take a competency test at Northern Visions in camera and sound.
-Volunteers are expected to work long and anti-social hours on occasion.
+All would-be volunteers take a competency test at Northern Visions in camera and sound and all volunteers are given initial training to support and improve their skills.
+Volunteers are expected to work anti-social hours on occasion, but if filmmaking is your passion you will already be putting in the hours, learning your craft and developing your skills in your spare time to achieve your dream.
 What you can expect from us is voluntary work in a unique supportive environment that allows you to realise a creative project from conception to transmission…real practical experience, learning new skills, meeting new people, making a difference and a rung on the ladder to greater success.

 Northern Visions was awarded an Investors in Volunteers quality mark in 2011.
 It is one of approx 470 organisations in the UK to obtain the quality mark.